 Tan drops felt like a bit too much faff pre-pandemic, as if I had anywhere to be, I’d wear make-up.
 Tan drops, I thought, were for the already toddler-skinned among us, those who can wear the sheer, translucent Glossier Skin Tint as a foundation, those looking for a sheer glow who didn’t need to cheat their way to it with enough make-up to get a Kardashian ready for the Met Gala.

-St Tropez’s new Purity Vitamins Bronzing Water Serum, €27, is a gel texture face tan that doesn’t smell like cheap shower gel and comes packed with vitamins like vitamin C, vitamin D and skin-plumping hyaluronic acid.
+St Tropez’s Purity Vitamins Bronzing Water Serum, €24.80, is a gel texture face tan that doesn’t smell like cheap shower gel and comes packed with vitamins like vitamin C, vitamin D and skin-plumping hyaluronic acid.
 Four hours after applying it, I was glowy skinned and bronzed like I spent a day in the sunshine.

-My next foray into facial tanning was with Isle of Paradise, created by British tanning guru Jules Von Hep.
-The Isle of Paradise Tanning Drops, €24.99, come in Light, Medium and Dark, with a little pipette that makes you feel like a scientist, plus they’re colour-corrective to conceal your dark circles and redness.
+Isle of Paradise, created by British tanning guru Jules Von Hep has a range of clever Tanning Drops, €16.95, that come in Light, Medium and Dark, with a little pipette that makes you feel like a scientist, plus they’re colour-corrective to conceal your dark circles and redness.

-Tan Luxe’s The Face Illuminating Self-Tan Drops, €18, probably get the most air time in the tan drop world and come infused with skin brightening and smoothing aloe vera, raspberry seed oil and vitamin E.
+Tan Luxe’s The Face Illuminating Self-Tan Drops, €22, probably get the most air time in the tan drop world.
+They’re a cult hero thanks to a smart formula infused with skin brightening and soothing aloe vera, raspberry seed oil and vitamin E.

-Oskia Tanning Drops, €84 are another brand that comes with skin-nourishing properties like amino acids, antioxidants and vitamin C, E and B5, but their real triumph is the encapsulated DHA and melanin complex that gives an immediate tan that is bespoke and natural to match your skin tone and gently deepens over time, like a real tan.
+Oskia Tanning Drops, €84, are another brand that comes with skin-nourishing properties like amino acids, antioxidants and vitamin C, E and B5, but their real triumph is the encapsulated DHA and melanin complex that gives an immediate tan that is bespoke and natural to match your skin tone and gently deepens over time, like a real tan.

-James Read’s H20 Tan Drops, €28, offers skin benefits too, with aloe vera water and hyaluronic acid keeping your skin hydrated and glowing.
+James Read’s beloved H20 Tan Drops, €25, offers skin benefits too, with aloe vera water and hyaluronic acid keeping your skin hydrated and glowing.